artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 * **Slow.** Native development when put next to web development is slow.
 Application development requires full compilation cycles, and full state restart of the application that you're working on.
 A trivial string change in Eigen takes [25 seconds][eigen_25] to show up.
 When I tell some developers that time, they laugh and say I have it good.

-  This becomes extremely painful once you start [getting used][injection_twitter] to technologies like Injection for Xcode, which is what ruined my appetite for building apps the traditional way.
-We were starting to come up with all sorts of techniques to allow separation of any part of the codebase into a new app so you can iterate just there.
+  The moment that this really stood out for me was when I [re][injection-twentytwelve]-discovered [Injection for Xcode][injection_twitter] which ruined my appetite for building apps the traditional way.
+It reduced an iteration cycle to about [a second][injection_time].
+With Apple's resources, and the fact that Injection for Xcode has existed for years by a single developer, it's embarrasing that iOS is a [mobile platform][instant-run] with no support code reloading.
+I filed radars, they were marked as duped with no comment.
+I talked to Apple engineers at WWDC, it was dismissed as didn't work when it was [tried before][fix-and-continue].

-  I've heard developers say they use using Playgrounds to work around some of these problems, and the Kickstarter app has probably the closest I've seen to an [actual implmentation of this][kickstart_play].
+  I've heard developers say they use using Playgrounds to work around some of these problems, and the Kickstarter app has probably the closest I've seen to an [actual implmentation of this][kickstart_play], so check that out if you're hitting these issues.

   The Swift compiler is slow.
 Yes, it will improve.
 One argument that it won't ever be as fast as Objective-C comes from Swift being a more complicated language to compile - it's doing more work.
 On the side of doing more work, the awesome type inference systems can make it feel arbitrary about what will take longer to compile or not.
-We eventually [automated having our CI warn us][danger-eigen] whether the code we were adding was slow.
+We eventually [automated having our CI warn us][danger-eigen] whether the code we were adding was slow as it felt indeterminate.

 # React Native